codingaddicted/magic-link-auth/README.md

 ## Security

-- This plugin uses session-based single-use tokens, which are generated randomly and invalidated immediately after a single use.
+- This plugin uses session-based tokens, which are generated randomly using cryptographically secure functions.
+- Tokens can be configured for single-use or limited reusability to balance security with usability.
+- Token usage is tracked and enforced, with automatic deletion after reaching the maximum usage count.
+- Time-based expiration ensures tokens cannot be used indefinitely.
-- The plugin also implements basic rate limiting to prevent brute-force attacks.
+- The plugin implements basic rate limiting to prevent brute-force attacks.
 - `HEAD` requests are handled to prevent email link scanners from invalidating tokens.
+- All tokens are stored securely in the WordPress database with proper sanitization.

 ## Contributing